jhipster/generator-jhipster/rfcs/1-jhipster-rfc-k8s-operator.md

 - List of available applications (same information that is provided by the Kubernetes API)
 - Details of an application, related services, healthy status, version, etc
 - Delete an application (a whole set of services)
-- Expose / Hide an application
+- Expose / Hide an application (by integrating with a component that can route traffic)

+Because we are using CRDs we will be able to ask to the Kubernetes APIs about our JHipster Resources using for example the `kubectl` command.

 An important aspect of the Operator is that it will not be in charge of deploying applications.
 Deployment should be done by standard tools such as HELM or the default Kubernetes APIs that we use after generatign the Kubernetes Manifests.
 The Operator responsability is to monitor and manage applications, not to deploy them.